 sudo dpkg-reconfigure keyboard-configuration

-In the ncurses style screen within the Terminal you can scroll through several keyboard layouts.
+In the ncurses style screen within the Terminal, you can scroll through several keyboard layouts.
 Select the layout you want and press tab key to highlight ‘OK’ and then press enter key.
 Remember, in this environment, the mouse pointer will not work.
-Most of keyboard layout names are straight forward, but you won’t see ‘UK’ mentioned there.
-Generic 102/105-key (Intl) PC implies the international version which is for UK.
+Most of keyboard layout names are straightforward, but you won’t see ‘UK’ mentioned there.
+Generic 102/105-key (Intl) PC implies the international version which is for the UK.

 Change Keyboard Layout from Settings, especially for other Languages

 Another way of changing the keyboard layout is from the ‘System Settings’.

 STEP 1: Click ‘Power’ icon and select ‘System Settings’.

 STEP 3: Click ‘+’ on the bottom left of the ‘Keyboard’ window.